Looking to boost your rankings and increase traffic?! Then Google Search Console (GSC) is a must-have addition to your SEO arsenal.

 Having this in mind you want to write structured data which helps search engines understand the structure of your content and increase the chances of appearing in rich snippets.

-Schema can be quite cumbersome and technical, so if you’re not a developer (like me) you might want to use the second option, tag your content using the Data Highlighter tool.
+Schema can be quite cumbersome and technical, so if you’re not a developer (like me) you can use Structured Data Markup Helper to generate the right code, and Google Tag Manager to add it to your site.

 But it doesn’t end there!